Ginger Banks: Advocacy

-Banks started a petition demanding Mindgeek to remove Porn Fidelity videos from its tube platforms after accusations of sexual misconduct surfaced against producer Ryan Madison by several performers.
-The Porn Fidelity and Teen Fidelity channels were removed from Pornhub, but the videos were still findable on the Mindgeek sites.
+Banks started a petition demanding that Mindgeek remove Porn Fidelity videos from its tube platforms after accusations of sexual misconduct surfaced against producer Ryan Madison by several performers.
+The Porn Fidelity and Teen Fidelity channels were removed from Pornhub, but their videos were still findable on Mindgeek sites.

 Banks and other sex workers spoke out against the intentions of TraffickingHub's campaign to shut Pornhub down.
-The campaign had accused Pornhub of exploiting and profiting from sex-trafficking and other non-consensual content exploiting women and children.
+The campaign had accused Pornhub of exploiting and profiting from sex trafficking and other non-consensual content exploiting women and children.
 TraffickingHub's parent organization, Exodus Cry, opposes the decriminalization or legalization of sex work and seeks to abolish porn.
-Sex work advocates accuse the group of peddling a narrative of sex workers as victims.
-Banks started a petition for Pornhub to improve its verification process so that content can't be uploaded without the creator's consent.
+Sex-work advocates accuse the group of peddling a narrative of sex workers as victims.
+Banks started a petition for Pornhub to improve its verification process so that content cannot be uploaded without the creator's consent.

-Personal life

-Banks has a sister, Emma Banks.